Buy a bundle and get 15% off your outfit!

 It attracts resources, projects, and support.

-And above all, it becomes a space where women feel they belong .
+And above all, it becomes a space where women feel they belong.

-Visibility is a consequence.
+Visibility is a result.

-Structuring, however, is the driving force.
+Structure, on the other hand, is the driving force.

-Today, we see the emergence of:
+Today, we are seeing the emergence of:

-• better organized teams,
+• better-organized teams,

 • more consistent schedules,